-- The individual does not file an application within the specified time frame. - The individual fails to make satisfactory progress in their training program. - The individual no longer attends school and has not shown Federal good cause.
-The OE&T determines whether the Federal "good cause" provision is applicable and issues written approval or denial. - The individual fails to report wages for any week where benefits are claimed.
+- The individual does not file an application within the specified time frame. - The individual fails to make satisfactory progress in their training program.

+- The individual no longer attends school and has not shown good cause, as defined by Trade regulations.
+OE&T determines good cause and issues written approval or denial of the good cause. - The individual fails to report wages for any week where benefits are claimed.